AweSim-OSC/awesim-connect/README.md

 * `plink.exe` is the command-line version of PuTTY and is used by the application to create the secure connection to AweSim resources. (version 0.64)
 * `putty.exe` the GUI application of PuTTY is used to provide terminal emulation remote console connections to AweSim resources. (version 0.64)
 * `vncviewer.exe` is the VNC viewer client used to view a remote desktop session.
 Currently TurboVNC Viewer 1.2.9beta.
 * `WinSCP.exe` AweSim Connect includes WinSCP 5.7.4 as the default SFTP client.
-AweSim connect also supports the FileZilla Client for SFTP transfers.
-If FileZilla is installed on your machine, AweSim Connect will attempt to use it.
-If you prefer, you can override this feature and used the embedded client by selecting the `Use Included SFTP Client` in the Advanced Settings (indicated by the wrench icon).

 #### Double-Click the `AweSimConnect.exe` file to run the application